ENGAGE APPLICANT RESOURCES

 What is the funding range for Engage grants?

 The Foundation anticipates funding grants ranging from $50,000-$100,000 per year through Engage.
 This is only an anticipated range, and applicants may request more or less.
-Applicants may also request up to three years of funding.
+Applicants should request three years of funding.

 Our organization is statewide.
 Do we qualify?